-12.4.1 Behaviour Change Program
+12.6.1 Behaviour Change Program

 Complementary to the expanded extension presence, the Great Barrier Reef Water Science Taskforce; in their Final Report (May 2016) recommended a Behaviour Change Program.
 This program is being piloted initially within the sugarcane industry and includes undertaking research to understand the motivations for change and the benefits and barriers of specific actions.
-Establishment of RECGs and P2P groups, through implementing the REP, allows for better consultation with industry and the Reef extension network to support the development of a more extensive Reef-wide behaviour change program, planned for roll out in the future, once the pilot stage is complete.
+Establishment of REWGs and P2P groups through implementing the REP allows for better consultation with industry and the Reef extension network to support the development of a more extensive Reef-wide behaviour change program, planned for roll out in the future, once the pilot stage is complete.

-Behaviour change is influenced by individual and group identities within differentiated farming cultures, therefore understanding and influencing behaviour is a complex and multi-faceted issue.
+Behaviour change is influenced by individual and group identities within differentiated farming cultures, therefore, understanding and influencing behaviour is a complex and multi-faceted issue.
 Raising awareness of current behaviour and its problematic consequences for water quality and the Reef, and encouraging farmers to feel a sense of ownership, is a necessary first step in the adoption process.
-Attempts to influence farmer behaviour need to take account of good practice in developing and communicating consistent and salient messages to which the farmer feels able and willing to respond.
-RECG groups established across the Cape York region see a great opportunity in cross-regional and cross-industry collaboration, and both the Cape York and Wet Tropics REPs will help integrate learnings from all industry; to develop a network of well-informed producers that work together with the RECGs with a common goal of improving water quality entering the GBR.
+Attempts to influence farmer behaviour need to take account of good practice in developing and communicating consistent and salient messages that the farmer feels able and willing to respond to.
+REWG groups established across the Wet Tropics and Cape York regions see a great opportunity in cross-regional and cross-industry collaboration, and the Wet Tropics and Cape York Regional Extension Plans will help integrate learnings from all industry; to develop a network of well-informed producers that work together with REWGs under the common goal of improving water quality entering the GBR.

-12.4.2 What leads to practice change?
+12.6.2 What leads to practice change?

-RECGs report that farmers under financial strain are less likely to undertake projects that improve natural resources unless incentives are provided, as they are more likely to focus on productivity alone.
+REWGs report that farmers under financial strain are less likely to undertake projects that improve natural resources unless incentives are provided, as they are more likely to focus on productivity alone.
 Larger properties with greater human resources, however, have more capacity (and efficiency in scale) to adopt new processes and participate in programs.
-RECGs agree with the E&E Review, in assuming why there was a good uptake of the Reef Trust water quality improvement incentive scheme for example.
+REWGs and WTSIP agree with the E&E Review, in assuming why there was a good uptake of the Reef Trust water quality improvement incentive scheme for example.
 Considering this, it makes sense to explore the characteristics that make up a successful farming business and deliver training and education to producers based around business management and profitability as a precursor to changing attitudes towards improving land and water stewardship.
+For this reason, better use of economic tools, such as FEAT, should be incorporated into extension delivery within the Wet Tropics to improve producer-knowledge and skills in this area.

-Mixed cropping and horticulture (as well as some sugar) producers in the Tableland area, make use of industry-funded or private consultants to support technical developments and assist with individual property initiatives such as; nutrient, and weeds and pest management planning.
+Sugar and banana producers in the coastal regions of the Wet Tropics, and mixed cropping and horticulture (as well as some sugar) in the Tableland area make fair use of industry-funded or private consultants to support technical developments and assist with individual property initiatives such as; nutrient, and weeds and pest management planning.
 Due to grazing enterprises being located more remotely; especially extensive grazing businesses, this is not necessarily happening within the grazing industry.
-Acknowledging this, the Cape York REP is developing and linking together a number of grazing P2P learning groups: Johnstone P2P Grazing, Next-Gen P2P Grazing and Dairy and Beef P2P Groups, that will help diversify graziers and dairy producer's knowledge and incorporate other elements and concepts into decision making that they might otherwise overlook.
+The WTREP acknowledges this, and through the Cape York REP is developing and linking together a number of grazing P2P learning groups: Johnstone P2P Grazing, Next-Gen P2P Grazing and Beef and Dairy P2P Groups, that will help diversify graziers and dairy producer's knowledge and incorporate other elements and concepts into decision making that they might otherwise overlook.

-12.4.3 Improved collaborative relationships between industry and extension providers
+12.6.3 Improved collaborative relationships between industry and extension providers

-P2P Grazing groups linked together directly through extension activity and through RECGs, collaborate more effectively with extension provider groups such as: BCC, DAF, HSPC, JRCMA, SCYC, Cape York Weeds and Feral Animals, Normanby Aboriginal Corporation and NRM organisations including Terrain and Cape York NRM, than they normally could on an individual basis.
+P2P Grazing groups linked together directly through extension activity and through REWGs, collaborate more effectively with extension provider groups such as BCC, DAF, HSPC, JRCMA, SCYC, and NRM organisations including Terrain, than they normally could on an individual basis.